DinesGanesh/RISCVtapeout/README.md

 **Tool: iverilog -o**
 1.run the netlist file using necessary dependent design files and library files.
 2.waveform viewing the same dump file created in the previous step.
-3.Anaog Waveform format of "dout" is clearly the same as that fo functional simulation.
+3.Analog Waveform format of "dout" is clearly the same as that fo functional simulation.
 (Week2)
-Error Log are highlight in the week's folder.
+**Error Log are highlight in the week's folder.**